-Medical detoxification, the process of removing hard drugs and alcohol from your body at the beginning of recovery, is absolutely critical to a healthy and successful recovery from addiction.
-While successful medical detoxing is key to moving forward with recovery, some drugs are more difficult to detox from than others.
-In fact, certain drugs can even be dangerous to stop using.
+What is medical detoxification?
+Medical detoxification, the process of removing hard drugs and alcohol from your body at the beginning of recovery, is critical to a healthy and successful recovery from addiction.
+While successful medical detox is key to moving forward with addiction recovery, some drugs are more difficult to detox from than others.
+In fact, certain addictive substances can even be dangerous to stop using.
 For that reason, we never recommend that you detox at home, but instead under medical supervision.

 Keeping Healthy While Detoxing

-Detoxing is important because some drugs are so powerful that, by simply ending your use of them, you can do serious harm to your body.
+Detoxing is important because some drugs are so powerful that, by ending your use of them, you can do severe harm to your body.
 The four drugs that stand out from the rest of the pack are heroin, alcohol, benzodiazepines, and methamphetamine.
 While each of these four drugs is different in how it affects your body, all of them can cause some serious health problems during use and after detox.
+Serenity House Detox & Recovery provides a variety of programs to stay healthy during detox, including:

 4 Drugs that Require Medical Detoxification

-As an opiate, heroin belongs to the same family of drugs as prescription painkillers like Vicodin, OxyContin, and Percocet as well as morphine and opium.
-Heroin detox can be dangerous and, in rare cases, even life-threatening.
+As an opiate, heroin belongs to the same family of drugs as prescription painkillers as Vicodin, OxyContin, and Percocet, as well as morphine and opium.
+Heroin detox can be dangerous and, in rare cases, even life-threatening without heroin detox in FL.
 Symptoms of heroin withdrawal include:

 - Aches, pains, soreness